Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: UBSR for Unbounded Random Variables

-Throughout this paper, $l:\Rel \to \Rel$ denotes a loss function.
-The loss function $l$, and the threshold $\lambda$ are chosen by the decision maker who is interested in quantifying the risk of a random variable $X \in \xl$.
-Here, $\lambda$ lies in the interior of the range of $l$.
-Throughout this paper, $X$ is assumed to model gains, and therefore, higher value is better, and therefore less risky.
-We now formalize the notion of UBSR \cite{FollmerSchied2004} below. \begin{definition} The risk measure UBSR of $X \in \xl$ for the loss function $l$ and risk threshold $\lambda$, is given by the function $SR_{l,\lambda}:\xl \to \Rel$, defined as

-\end{definition} \paragraph{}As an example, with $l(x)=\exp(\beta x)$ and $\lambda = 1$, $\ubsr$ is identical to the entropic risk measure \cite{follmer2016stochastic}, which is a coherent risk measure and enjoys several advantages over the standard risk measures VaR and CVaR.
+\end{definition} As an example, with $l(x)=\exp(\beta x)$ and $\lambda = 1$, $\ubsr$ is identical to the entropic risk measure \cite{follmer2016stochastic}, which is a popular risk measure that enjoys several advantages over the standard risk measures VaR and CVaR.